Shanghai International Circuit - First Chinese Formula One Track

 The idea of the Chinese Grand Prix was born in the early 1990s, so the Chinese government decided to build a permanent circuit in Zhuhai in the Guangdong Province.
 Zhuhai International Circuit was opened in 1996 and it was added to the 1999 Formula One calendar.
 The track failed to meet FIA standards and Formula One never came to Zhuhai.

 The Chinese government didn’t give up and they ordered the construction of a completely new circuit in Shanghai.
-The famous architect Hermann Tilke designed the facility and an ultra-modern circuit was built with a 5.451-km long track.
+Famous architect Hermann Tilke designed the facility and an ultra-modern circuit was built with a 5.451-km long track.
 Constructors started their work in May 2003 and everything was finished in 18 months.
 When completed in 2004, it was the most expensive Formula One circuit facility, costing about $450 million.
 A few years later, Abu Dhabi’s Yas Marina Circuit became the most expensive one.

 China holds one of the longest straights in Formula 1

 Tilke-designed 15-turn track layout was inspired by the Chinese character shang (上), the first character in the name of the city Shanghai.
 The whole circuit, plus seating areas and other areas for spectators, covers a total area of 5.3 km².
-The track features a very long back straight (1170m) between turns 13 and 14, followed by a hairpin turn.
+Track features a very long back straight (1170m) between turns 13 and 14, followed by a hairpin turn.
 Formula One cars can reach almost 330 km/h on that straight, which is one of the longest ever in Formula One.

 Outstanding design of the circuit grandstands